UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 -  What is a StreamHandler?
 -  Why do we set the log level on both of the log message handlers \ **and also** set the log level on the root logger?

-A rigorous definition of a s\ *tream* is outside the scope of this assignment, but in rough terms a stream is a very general concept in computer science of a store or source of information.
-The StreamHandler constructor will accept a stream as its first argument, but if we don't provide an argument then it will use its default: the sys.stderr stream.
+A rigorous definition of a s\ *tream* is outside the scope of this assignment; but in rough terms, a stream is a very general concept in computer science of a store or source of information.
+The StreamHandler constructor will accept a stream as its first argument; but if we don't provide an argument, then it will use its default: the sys.stderr stream.
 That's one of two system streams that get printed directly to the console.
 So by default, the StreamHandler will send log messages to the console.

 As for the second question, loggers and handlers maintain separate settings for their minimum log level.
 By default, a logger will not pass any messages lower than WARNING on to its handlers.
-Because we want the console\_logger to handle DEBUG messages, we have to set the level of the root logger to DEBUG in order for these messages to be sent on to its handlers at all.
-Because we also set the level of the console\_handler to DEBUG, the console\_handler will print out these low-level messages.
-The root logger will also send DEBUG messages and above to the file\_handler, but because we have set the log level of the file\_handler to WARNING it will only log WARNING messages and above to its log file.
+Because we want the console_logger to handle DEBUG messages, we have to set the level of the root logger to DEBUG in order for these messages to be sent on to its handlers at all.
+Because we also set the level of the console_handler to DEBUG, the console_handler will print out these low-level messages.
+The root logger will also send DEBUG messages and above to the file_handler, but because we have set the log level of the file_handler to WARNING it will only log WARNING messages and above to its log file.

 Run the script, and confirm that it now runs as expected!